-Chatting with our Health Coaches is a simple way to help maintain health in between care provider visits, as well as get guidance and support when you need it most – no appointments, in-person visits, or phone calls necessary.
+Chatting with our Health Coaches is a simple way to get guidance and support when you need it most – no appointments, in-person visits, or phone calls necessary.

 We asked our Health Coaches to introduce themselves.
 Check them out:

 After playing sports most of her life and into college, food was always an important tool.
 Lindsay decided to pursue dietetics at Virginia Tech and later complete her internship with the University of Delaware to better help people meet their health potential.
 Lindsay provided nutrition counseling and support to members of the Women, Infants and Children (WIC) program, and for over a decade supported local governments with community education including nutrition, tobacco cessation, physical activity, and cancer prevention.

 Lindsay has worked with Brook since 2016 and enjoys supporting members on a personal level.
 “It is amazing to see where someone begins and how far they can go with the right tools.”
 She is a firm believer that each person can succeed by setting attainable goals, being open to trying new things and reaching out for support.
 With three young children, Lindsay knows the challenges of staying healthy.
 Brook Health Coaches are here to help!

 Outside of work, Lindsay is always outside being active with her family.
 She enjoys the sunny Florida weather and can be found biking, swimming, or spending time on the beach.